DataDog/hiring-engineers/answers.md

 ![Host with Tags](https://i.imgur.com/ZPalogT.png)

  Modern infrastructure is constantly in flux.
 Auto-scaling servers die as quickly as they’re spawned, and containers come and go with even greater frequency.
 With all of these transient changes, the signal-to-noise ratio in monitoring data can be quite low.
  Tagging your metrics enables you to reorient your monitoring along any lines you choose.
-By adding tags to your metrics you can observe and alert on metrics from different availability zones, instance types, software versions, services, roles—or any other level you may require.
+By adding tags to your metrics, you can observe and alert on metrics from different availability zones, instance types, software versions, services, roles—or any other level you may require.

  **Tags** allow you to filter and group your datapoints to generate exactly the view of your data that matters most.
-They also allow you to aggregate you metrics on the fly, without changing how they are reported and collected.
+They also allow you to aggregate your metrics on the fly, without changing how they are reported and collected.

 ## Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.